kseniyatysc/GoogleCaseStudy-BellaBeat/README.md

 # Fitbit Activity & Sleep Behavior Analysis
+Google Data Analytics Capstone Project

 ## Project Overview
 This project analyzes smart device usage data from Fitbit to explore user behavior patterns related to physical activity and sleep.

-The goal of the analysis is to identify actionable insights that can support product improvement, personalization, and user engagement strategies for a fitness tracking company.
+The objective of this analysis is to identify meaningful behavioral insights that can support product personalization, user engagement strategies, and long-term retention for a smart fitness device company.

 This case study was completed as part of the Google Data Analytics Professional Certificate.